Comparative Analysis of EMCEE, Gaussian Process, and Masked Autoregressive Flow in Constraining the Hubble Constant Using Cosmic Chronometers Dataset: Sensitivity Analysis

+To assess the sensitivity of each method to individual CC data points, we apply a Monte Carlo delete-$d$ jackknife (MCDJ) scheme.
+In the classical delete-$d$ jackknife \citep{ShaoTu1995}, one forms all possible subsets of size $n-d$ from an $n$-point dataset, refits the model on each subset, and studies the variability of the resulting estimator; this quantifies how sensitive the estimator is to removing data points.
+For our CC sample with $n=33$ and $d=7$, the number of subsets, $\binom{33}{26} \sim 4\times 10^6$, is far too large to enumerate.
+We therefore adopt a Monte Carlo version of the delete-$d$ jackknife: instead of using all subsets, we randomly select $N$ subsets of size 26, fit each subset with EMCEE, GP, or MAF, and analyse the distribution of the resulting $H_0$ values.
+This directly measures the sensitivity of the inferred $H_0$ to the deletion of individual CC data points.
+The procedure of MCDJ is illustrated in Fig.~\ref{fig:ProcedureMCDJ},

 and the details are outlined as follows: \begin{itemize} \item Step 1: We randomly select a subset of data points from the CC dataset.
 In this paper, we randomly select 26 out of 33 $H(z)$ data points, corresponding to a $79 \%$ selection rate.
-We then constrain $\mathrm{H}_0$ using these selected 26 data points, denoted as $H_{0\text{-}i\text{-}EMCEE}$, indicating the $\mathrm{H}_0$ constrained by EMCEE using the $i_{th}$ selected dataset. \item Step 2: We repeat Step 1 multiple times.
+This corresponds to a delete-$d$ jackknife with $d=7$.
+We then constrain $H_0$ using these selected 26 data points, denoted as $H_{0\text{-}i\text{-}EMCEE}$, indicating the $H_0$ constrained by EMCEE using the $i_{th}$ selected dataset. \item Step 2: We repeat Step 1 multiple times.
 In this paper, Step 1 is repeated $N$ times, with $N$ set to 1000.
-This results in the creation of 1000 randomly selected datasets, labeled with an index $i$ ranging from 0 to 999. \item Step 3: Generate 1000 constrained values of $\mathrm{H}_0$ with EMCEE, GP, and MAF respectively using the 1000 randomly selected $H(z)$ datasets from Step 2.
-Each method generates 1000 values of $\mathrm{H}_0$, and these results are shown in Fig. \ref{fig:3Methods_H0_Histogram}. \end{itemize}
+This results in the creation of 1000 randomly selected datasets, labeled with an index $i$ ranging from 0 to 999. \item Step 3: Generate 1000 $H_0$ posterior summaries with EMCEE, GP, and MAF respectively using the 1000 randomly selected $H(z)$ datasets from Step 2.
+Each method generates 1000 values of $H_0$, and these results are shown in Fig.~\ref{fig:3Methods_H0_Histogram}. \end{itemize}